dboyhasnoname/learning/aws/aws_HA.md

 Highly available (HA) means that when a failure occurs the service won’t be available for a short time but will come back automatically:

 1. **Elastic Network Interface (ENI)** — A network interface is bound to an AZ (availability zone), so if this AZ goes down, our network interface is down.
-2. **Amazon Virtual Private Cloud (VPC) subnet** — A VPC subnet is bound to an AZ, so if this AZ goes down, your subnet is down.
+2. **Amazon Virtual Private Cloud (VPC) subnet** — A VPC subnet is bound to an AZ, so if this AZ goes down, our subnet is down.
 Use multiple subnets in different AZs to remove the dependency on a single AZ.
-3. **Amazon Elastic Block Store (EBS) volume**— An EBS volume is bound to an AZ, so if this AZ goes down, your volume is unavailable (your data won’t be lost).
-You can create EBS snapshots from time to time so you can recreate an EBS volume in another AZ.
+3. **Amazon Elastic Block Store (EBS) volume**— An EBS volume is bound to an AZ, so if this AZ goes down, our volume is unavailable (our data won’t be lost).
+We can create EBS snapshots from time to time so you can recreate an EBS volume in another AZ.
 4. **Amazon Relational Database Service (RDS) Multi-AZ instance** — When running in Multi-AZ mode, a short downtime (one minute) is expected if an issue occurs with the master instance while changing DNS records to switch to the standby instance.